SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 I added rigid joint for the first washer (after struggling to delete the pre-existing joint), and then for the second, and then the nut.

-Yes, it was a perfect fit, but before I could proceed, time was over for today's session.
+Yes, it was a perfect fit, and the fastening system was completed.
+But before I could proceed, time was over for today's session.

 Here's the lapse of today's session: [PATRA-LPS-11-D32](https://lapse.hackclub.com/timelapse/0scjCOx6vKE7)